carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 - Cross Region Replication Pricing
 	- replicates file to a secondary bucket so you have disaster recovery

-### Created an S3 bucket: Tips
+### Creating an S3 bucket: Tips
 - Bucket names share a common name space; you cannot have the same bucket name as someone else
-- When you view your buckets, you vie them globally but you can have buckets in individual regions
+- When you view your buckets, you view them globally, but you can have buckets in individual regions
 - You can replicate the contents of one bucket to another bucket automatically using Cross Region Replication
 - You can change the storage class and encryption on the fly
 	- S3 Standard